SajjaDNakhwa/Sentiment-Analysis-using-NLP/README.md

 # Sentiment Analysis using Natural Language Processing
 #### This repository contains the code for a sentiment analysis done using Natural Language Processing and Classification models.
+It trains on a bunch on restaurant reviews, creates a bag of words model, and passes it through a classification model to get the predictions.

 ## Table of Contents